 - How should I structure my ad hoc reporting training program?

 This will largely depend on your company’s bandwidth, product, and customer base, but there are a host of great tips out there from companies who have designed such programs and had time to experiment.

-Visit our Reports and Dashboard pages, or, if you’d like to see the application in action, check out our YouTube channel, where you will find basic training videos on our data discovery tool and on our advanced report designer.
+Visit our Product page, or, if you’d like to see the application in action, check out our YouTube channel, where you will find basic training videos on our data discovery tool and on our advanced report designer.
 If you like what you see, drop us a line.